scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Decision
 --------
-During the open-source contributors meeting on Nov.
-19, 2024, it was agreed that the STUN/UDP/IP solution is preferred due to its simplicity.
-However, arguments about message integrity/authentication have not yet been discussed at that time.
+After discussion with the open-source contributors, it was decided that the STUN/UDP/IP solution is preferred, since it is the standard approach.
-It remains to be discussed whether these arguments pose enough reason to changed the preferred solution in favor of the STUN/SCION/UDP/IP variant.
+It was agreed that message authentication would not yield any significant benefits in terms of security.

 Rationale
 =========